 Awards, Prizes and Other Funding Opportunities

-As part of its ongoing effort to invest in its membership, SocRel invites applications for seed corn funding to support the development of significant and innovative work in the sociology of religion.
+As part of its ongoing effort to invest in its membership, SocRel invites applications for seed corn funding to support the development of significant and innovative work in equality, diversity and inclusion in the field of the sociology of religion.
+We invite applicants to be creative and bring fresh perspectives to advance equity, diversity, and inclusion in their research, teaching activities, or any related endeavours.

-This competition is open to SocRel members at any stage of their careers – including postgraduate students – who are also members of the British Sociological Association (BSA) and based at a UK university.
+This competition is open to SocRel members at any stage of their careers who are also members of the British Sociological Association (BSA) and based at a UK university.

-The deadline for applications is Monday 2 December 2024.
-Applicants will be notified of the outcome by the end of December 2024.
+The deadline for applications is Thursday 30th April 2026.
+Applicants will be notified of the outcome by end of May 2026.

 We welcome applications from groups of members.
 In this instance, there must be a designated lead applicant who is a SocRel and BSA member and all co-applicants must have at least SocRel membership.

-The application form (see below), the lead applicant CV, and short CVs for any other co-applicant named (if applicable) must be emailed to the SocRel Co-Convenors, Dawn Llewellyn (d.llewellyn@chester.ac.uk) and Sonya Sharma (sonya.sharma@ucl.ac.uk).
+The application form (see appendix A), the lead applicant CV, and short CVs for any other co-applicant named (if applicable) must be emailed to the SocRel Co-Convenors, Sharon Jagger s.jagger@yorksj.ac.uk and Tim Hutchings tim.hutchings@NOTTINGHAM.AC.UK

-A note of support for the proposal from the (lead) applicant’s line manager/head of department/postgraduate supervisor/institutional point of contact should also be emailed separately to Dawn and Sonya by the competition closing date.
+A note of support for the proposal from the (lead) applicant’s line manager/head of department/postgraduate supervisor/institutional point of contact should also be emailed separately to Sharon and Tim by the competition closing date.

 Criteria: